wukevin/babel/README.md

 * Various `*.h5ad` files containing the predictions.
 These are named with the convention `inputMode_outputMode_adata.h5ad`.
 For example the file `atac_rna_adata.h5ad` contains the RNA predictions from ATAC input.
 * If given paired data, this script will also generate concordance metrics in `*.pdf` files with a similar naming convention.
 For example, `atac_rna_log.pdf` will contain a log-scaled scatterplot comparing measured and imputed expression values per gene per cell.

+### Quantifying confidence/uncertainty
+[Added January, 2022]

+BABEL's embedding can serve as a useful basis for training classifiers detecting low confidence cells.
+We demonstrate how this can be done using a Gaussian Process classifier in the notebook `jupyter/uncertainty.ipynb`.

 ## Misc.
 ### What are `h5ad` files?
 These files contain `AnnData` objects, a Python object/container designed to store single-cell data (https://anndata.readthedocs.io/en/latest/index.html).
 For those familiar with Python, these can be colloqially described as "Pandas DataFrames on steroids."
 For those more familiar with R, these are similar to Seurat objects.
 A brief Python code snippet to load in an AnnData object `mydata.h5ad` is shown below: